-The Plan ensures that claims and appeals are adjudicated in a manner designed to ensure the independence and impartiality of persons, including medical experts or review organizations, involved in making decisions and no hiring or retention decisions will be based upon the likelihood that the person will support a denial of benefits.
+The Plan ensures that claims and appeals are adjudicated in a manner designed to ensure the independence and impartiality of persons, such as medical or vocational experts or a claims adjudicator, involved in making decisions and no decisions regarding hiring, compensation, termination, promotion, or other similar matters will be based upon the likelihood that the person will support a denial of benefits.

-If the Plan fails to adhere to all the requirements of the Claims Review Process, you may be deemed to have exhausted the internal claims and appeal process and may submit a request for external review if applicable.
+If the Plan fails to adhere to all the requirements of the Claims Review Process, you may be deemed to have exhausted the internal claims and appeal process and may submit a request for external review if applicable (external review is only available for certain Medical Benefit claims).
 A deemed exhaustion, however, does not occur if violations of the claims review process are de minimis violations that do not cause, and are not likely to cause prejudice or harm to you so long as the violations were for good cause or due to matters beyond the control of the Plan and occurred in the context of an ongoing good faith exchange of information between you and the Plan.
 You may request a written explanation of the violation from the Plan, which must be provided within 10 days, including the bases for asserting that the violation should not cause the internal claims and appeals process to be deemed exhausted.
 In case there is a deemed exhaustion, you may also be entitled to remedies under Section 502 of ERISA by filing a case in court.
 Unless otherwise specified herein, you are required to exhaust the internal claim and appeal process before filing a request for external review or filing a lawsuit.

-MEDICAL BENEFIT CLAIM DETERMINATIONS AND APPEALS
+MEDICAL BENEFIT AND DISABILITY BENEFIT CLAIM DETERMINATIONS AND APPEALS

-The following procedures apply to any claim for Medical Benefits:
+The following procedures apply to any claim for Medical Benefits or Disability Benefits:

-Timing of Initial Determination - Precertification Medical Benefits Claims.
+Timing of Initial Determination - Precertification of Medical Benefits Claims

 The Plan requires that you get prior review or approval before you receive certain covered services or treatments in order to receive higher levels of benefits under the Plan than if prior approval is not obtained.
 The following rules apply to these claims for prior review or approval required by the Plan.
-Prior review or approval procedures required by the Plan are referred to in these procedures as "precertification" claims.
+Prior review or approval procedures required by the Plan are referred to in these procedures as "precertification" or "pre-service" claims.

 Urgent precertification claims.
 If your precertification claim is determined by the Plan to be a claim involving urgent care (as defined below), notice of the Plan's decision will be provided to you as soon as possible, taking into account the medical exigencies, but no later than 72 hours after receipt of your claim by the Plan.
 For this purpose, the Plan shall defer to a determination of urgent care by the attending provider.
 If, however, you do not provide sufficient information to decide your claim, a notice requesting specific additional information will be provided to you within 24 hours of receipt of your claim.
-The Plan's decision regarding your claim will then be issued no later than 48 hours after the earlier of 1) the Plan's receipt of the requested information (at least 48 hours).
-Benefit denials may be oral or in writing.
+The Plan's decision regarding your claim will then be issued no later than 48 hours after the earlier of 1) the Plan's receipt of the requested information or 2) the expiration of the time period set by the Plan for you to provide the requested information (at least 48 hours).
+Benefit denials with respect to urgent precertification claims may be oral or in writing.
 If the denial is provided orally, written notice will also be provided within 3 days after the oral notice.